nteract/hydrogen/docs/Usage/RemoteKernelConnection.md

 - Add the connection information to the Hydrogen `gateways` setting, as above.
 If running locally, you can use `localhost` as the host of your `baseUrl`
 - In Atom, open a Python file
 - Connect to the kernel you just configured: `ctrl-shift-p` and type: `Hydrogen: Connect To Remote Kernel`
-- Select the kernel gateway you configured, e.g. `Remote kernel`
+- Select the kernel gateway you configured, e.g. `Remote server`
 - Select the "type of kernel" to run, there will just be the option `Python 2` or `Python 3`
 - Then select the line or block of code that you want to execute inside of your container
 - Run the code with: `ctrl-shift-p` and type: `Hydrogen: Run`